CsBigDataHub/working-with-vim/pages/lines.md

 # Working with Lines

-The line is a common enough object when editing that Vim has numerous built-in functions and features to operate specifically on lines.
+The line is a common object to work with when editing that Vim has numerous built-in functions and features to operate specifically on lines.

 ## Copy / Delete Lines